withastro/astro/GOVERNANCE.md

 - Stewards cannot be self-nominated.
 - Only Core Maintainers are eligible.
-- New stewards will be added based on a unanimous vote by the existing steward(s).
+- New stewards will be added based on a unanimous vote by the existing Steward(s).
 - In the event that someone is unreachable then the decision will be deferred.

 # Governance Playbook